This page explains which foods to eat and which to avoid when taking a medicine called futibatinib.

 • Marmite®

-If needed, your consultant may decide to prescribe you a medicine called a phosphate binder to be taken alongside the low phosphate diet.
-Phosphate binders help to reduce the levels of phosphate in your blood.
-They work by soaking up some of the phosphate from the food in your stomach.
-Your pharmacist will advise you how to take these.
+If needed, your doctor may prescribe a medicine called a phosphate binder to take with your low-phosphate diet.
+Phosphate binders help to lower phosphate levels in your blood by absorbing some of the phosphate from the food in your stomach.
+Your pharmacist will tell you how to take them.

-If you are losing weight and/or struggling with your appetite, the advice below will help to make sure you get the nutrients you need.
+If you are losing weight or struggling with your appetite, the can help you to get the nutrients you need.

 Eat little and often

-Aim for three small meals + three high energy, high protein and low phosphate snacks per day.
+Aim for three small meals and three high-energy, high-protein and low-phosphate snacks per day.

-Use the ‘Foods to choose’ lists in this booklet for snack ideas.
+Use the ‘Foods to choose’ lists on this page for snack ideas.

 Fortifying foods

-Simple, small additions to meals can greatly increase their calorie content.
-This can help you to maintain weight without increasing the quantity of food you eat.
+Simple additions to meals can greatly increase their calorie content without increasing the amount of food you eat.
+Use full-fat products rather than low-fat.

-• To potatoes (boiled or mashed) and vegetables add:
+• For potatoes (boiled or mashed) and vegetables:

 • 1 tablespoon of butter (110 Kcal)